-CTAs or Managed Futures Hedge Funds is a particular strategy within the Hedge Fund universe, a strategy that has its own regulator, tax treatment, and is generally perceived to be positively skewed.
+CTAs or Managed Futures Hedge Funds is a particular strategy within the Hedge Fund universe, a strategy that has its specific regulator, tax treatment, and is generally perceived to be positively skewed.
 Often, but far from always, the strategy is largely perceived to be synonymous with Trend Following strategies.
 That said, the managers are diverse and exhibit a range of characteristics.
 Managed Futures is almost always a trading-oriented strategy, where the profits originate from being able to correctly predict the markets, exploit risk premia, or other anomalies.

 Formally the NFA defines that a “commodity trading advisor (CTA) is an individual or organization that, for compensation or profit, advises others, directly or indirectly, as to the value of or the advisability of trading futures contracts, options on futures, retail off-exchange forex contracts or swaps.
 All registered CTAs who manage or exercise discretion over customer accounts must be NFA Members.
 CFTC Regulation 4.14 details the criteria that must be met for exemption from CTA registration, including: